-The inverse problem solution $\hat{X}_{\text{MAP}}$ is used to detect potential ship wakes.
-The next step consists in validating the detected wakes.
-In \cite{grazianoradonMerit}, it has been stated that validation in the Radon domain might lead to erroneous results.
-Hence, points detected in the Radon domain are instead transformed into lines in the image domain via the inverse Radon transform.
-Then, the half of the lines should be removed.
+The half of the lines are first removed.
 This has been referred to as the $180^{\circ}$ ambiguity problem in \cite{graziano1}.
 To solve this ambiguity, only the detected turbulent wake is used.
 The average intensity over the line representing the turbulent wake is calculated and the half line having lower average (since the turbulent wake is a dark line) is selected as the un-confirmed half line corresponding to the turbulent wake.
-Half lines belonging to the other detected wakes are selected if they are located $\pm45^{\circ}$ around the un-confirmed turbulent wake.
+Half lines belonging to the other detected wakes are selected if they are located in $\pm45^{\circ}$ on either side of the un-confirmed turbulent wake.

-The confirmation step for the candidate half lines is the last step of the detection algorithm and is performed using a measure index $F_I$.
-This index can be calculated as: $F_I = \bar{I}_w/\bar{I} - 1$ and interpreted as a measure of the difference between the average intensity over the un-confirmed wake, $\bar{I}_w$, and the average intensity of the image, $\bar{I}$.
-The $F_I$ index should be positive for bright wakes and negative only for the turbulent wake.
+Confirmation of the candidate half lines is then performed using a measure index $F_I$, which is calculated as: $F_I = \bar{I}_w/\bar{I} - 1$ and interpreted as a measure of the difference between the average intensity over the un-confirmed wake, $\bar{I}_w$, and the average intensity of the image, $\bar{I}$.
+The $F_I$ index is positive for bright wakes and negative only for the turbulent wake.
 Moreover, deciding a margin will help to reduce the possibility of false confirmations.
-Thus, we assumed a margin of 10\% after a trial-error procedure (Please see Section \ref{sec:simImages}), which results in $F_I > 0.1$ for both the narrow-V and Kelvin wakes.
+Thus, we assumed a margin of 10\% after a trial-error procedure (Please see Section \ref{sec:simImages}).
 Detected half lines which do not follow:

 are discarded, whereas the remaining half lines are confirmed.